Hiring Pipeline Mistakes That Lose Top Candidates

 9. Not Optimizing for Mobile Candidates

-Fix: Make your application mobile friendly.
+Fix: Make your application process mobile-friendly.
 Reduce form fields, allow LinkedIn or resume upload, and support one-click apply where possible.

 10. Ignoring Candidate Feedback and Metrics

-Failing to measure candidate experience and act on it is a strategic hiring pipeline mistakes problem.
-Without data you cannot identify where top candidates leave the pipeline.
+Failing to measure candidate experience and act on the findings is a strategic recruitment pipeline problem.
+Without reliable data, you cannot identify where strong candidates leave the pipeline.
 Many teams run recruiting like a set of tasks instead of a data-informed function.

 Fix: Track key metrics such as time-to-first-contact, interview-to-offer ratio, offer acceptance rate, and candidate Net Promoter Score.
 Run a monthly hiring review with stakeholders to address stage-level issues.
-If you log candidate drop-off pipeline points, you can prioritize fixes that stop strong candidate loss quickly.
+By tracking candidate drop-off at each stage, you can prioritize the changes most likely to improve candidate retention.

 How to Repair Hiring Pipeline Mistakes Fast